Dilyan-Iliev/Dilyan-Iliev/README.md

 <h1 align="center">Hey there 👋</h1>

-🎓 I’m currently learning C# Web & JS Web Development.11
+🎓 I’m currently learning C# Web & JS Web Development.

 👀 I’m interested in C# and JS Web Development and I am currently attending practically oriented courses where different problems and projects are done - more about that in my repos.